priyankagupta06/sportyshoes/Sporty-Shoes-main/README.md

 Sporty-Shoes-Store

 This project aims to design and develop an E-commerce Website for Sporty Shoes using Java Spring MVC.
 It enables users to buy and search the available products and make admin to manage the store within the system.
-It was developed as a project of Phase-3 for the Implement Frameworks the DevOps way Course.
-Sprints and Tasks.
+This is our phase3 project.

 Product Backlog:
 1. Create database and tables.